timdecode/LifeBrush/README.md

 <img src="LifeBrush/docs/generation_erase.webp">

 You can paint molecules on a surface (above) or in space.
 With the **Generative Brush** chosen press the top of the Vive controller trackpad to toggle between surface and volume (in 3D space) painting.
-The bottom part of the track pad toggles between adding or removing elements.
+The bottom part of the trackpad toggles between adding or removing elements.
 Squeeze the trigger to paint.
 How much you squeeze controls the size of the brush.

 <img src="LifeBrush/docs/selection.webp">